rodikh/js-sheets/README.md

-# json-sheets
+# js-sheets
-A javascript JSON manipulation library that mimics spreadsheet and database functionality in variable
+A javascript array manipulation library that mimics spreadsheet and database functionality in variable